How To Properly Keep A Food & Exercise Diary To Stay on Track

 Of course, there’s no reason why you can’t fill in the spreadsheet on your computer instead.
 One drawback is that you’ll need to switch on the machine every time you want to add something or check what you’ve eaten.
 If you’re typing into your spreadsheet, you might want to use it to create a plan for the week by entering your usual meals, then you can print it out and make any amendments by hand as you go through the days.

 The best online resource I’ve used in order to keep a food diary is Weight Loss Resources.
-The site does charge a subscription fee, but I think it’s well worth the money (read my review of WLR if you want to know more).
+The site does charge a subscription fee, but I think it’s well worth the money.
 You enter all the food you’ve eaten, and the quantities, and the system will show you not only many calories you’ve consumed, but also how many portions of fruit & veg you’ve had, what percentage of your calories came from fat/carb/protein and so on.
 When you record your exercise, the site automatically gives you extra calories to eat, too.

 If you want a similar free resource, FitDay offers an online food and exercise diary (as well as downloadable software that you can purchase).
 I’ve not tried it out yet, but it looks like a cut-down version of Weight Loss Resources.
 It’s American, rather than UK, oriented.